Effect of dynamical screening in the Bethe-Salpeter framework: Excitons in crystalline naphthalene: Results and discussion

 We first compute the optical spectrum of naphthalene using the independent-quasiparticle approximation within the GGA+$\Delta$ approach as well as the static BSE, see Fig.\ \ref{fig:comp_gga}.
 In this work, we focus on optical spectra and exciton binding energy for the $y$-polarization, i.e.\ the $\varepsilon_{yy}$ component of the dielectric tensor parallel to the crystalline $b$ direction, since for this direction the lowest-energy excitonic eigenstates were reported \cite{hummer2005electronic,hummer2005oligoacene}.
 Our calculated value for the GGA band gap, $E_\mathrm{g}^\mathrm{GGA}$=3.12 eV, agrees well with an earlier result of 3.10 eV \cite{hummer2005electronic}.
 We use a scissor shift of $\Delta$=1.55 eV so that the first bright peak is at the same position at 4.8 eV as reported from quasiparticle calculations \cite{hummer2005oligoacene}.
 Details of the band structure can be found in Fig. S1 of the supplemental information\cite{supplement}.
 The upper panel of Fig.\ \ref{fig:comp_gga} shows good agreement between our GGA+$\Delta$ result and a spectrum from the literature \cite{hummer2005oligoacene,puschnig2013excited}.
 We notice that some differences are observed at the peak around 8 eV, as the height of the peak from our calculation is slightly larger.
 We also verified that our results agree very well with a GGA+$\Delta$ spectrum using a broadening of 0.05 eV\cite{hummer2005electronic}, if we adopt the same broadening (see supplemental information\cite{supplement} Sec.
 D).

 When including the electron-hole interaction by solving a BSE with static screening, we find strong excitonic effects in naphthalene and indeed report an exciton-binding energy of 1.06 eV.
 The difference between the first main peak with (BSE) and without (GGA+$\Delta$) excitonic effects, see upper and lower panel of Fig.\ \ref{fig:comp_gga}, is used to obtain the value of the exciton binding energy, similar as in Ref.\ \onlinecite{hummer2005oligoacene}.
 Comparing our static BSE spectrum with earlier results in the literature in the lower panel of Fig.\ \ref{fig:comp_gga} shows reasonable agreement also of the overall spectral shape \cite{hummer2005oligoacene,puschnig2013excited}.
 We note that Puschnig \emph{et al.}\ used a broadening of 0.2 eV\cite{puschnig2013excited}, possibly explaining some of the deviations with respect to our data.
 In addition, our predicted exciton binding energy is slightly larger than 0.9 eV reported in Ref.\ \onlinecite{hummer2005oligoacene}, and correspondingly, the onset of our spectrum in Fig.\ \ref{fig:comp_gga} appears at slightly lower energy.
 We attribute this to the different approaches of describing the wave-vector dependence of the screening the static BSE.
-While our work uses the Bechstedt model and the experimental high-frequency dielectric constant of 2.35\cite{wohlfarth2008static,suthan2010growth}, Ref.\ \onlinecite{puschnig2013excited} uses the RPA and the corresponding dielectric constant of 3.8 computed within the independent particle approximation.
+While our work uses the Bechstedt model and the experimental high-frequency dielectric constant of 2.35\cite{wohlfarth2008static,suthan2010growth}, Ref.\ \onlinecite{puschnig2013excited} and Ref.\ \onlinecite{hummer2005oligoacene} use the RPA based on the Kohn-Sham eigenvalues\cite{PhysRevB.66.165105}, and the corresponding dielectric constant computed within the independent particle approximation is reported in Ref. \ \onlinecite{puschnig2013excited} as 3.8.